RoboJackets/robocup-software/docs/source/tutorial.rst

       ros2 topic list

 to see the list of topics.
-Let's look at what robot 0 is thinking.
+Let's look at how robot 2 is moving.
 Run

    .. code-block:: sh

-      ros2 topic echo /gameplay/robot_intent/robot_0
+      ros2 topic echo /planning/trajectory/robot_2

 to see what's being published to that topic.
-You should see that robot 0 is being given a motion_command to go to a certain position at a certain angle.
-Feel free to try echoing other topics to see what they're publishing.
+You should see a bunch of different information pertaining to robot 2's motion.

 Now run :sh:`ros2 topic info` on the same topic to see what message type that topic is publishing, and how many publishers and subscribers are listening to